 The PlayStation Store is your portal to every shred of content Sony has available on its system.
 You'll use it to shop for the latest games, movies and featured content that the Big Blue thinks you ought to know about.

-Of course featured games have come and gone over the course of the past year, but one new feature that's stuck around is the ability to buy a digital copy of a game and have it install days before its retail launch.
+Of course featured games have come and gone over the course of the past few years but one new feature that's stuck around is the ability to buy a digital copy of a game and have it install days before its retail launch.
 You won't be able to start it until the midnight of its launch-day, but just having a game the second the clock strikes 12 is convenient.

 If you're not buying a game the minute it comes out, you can even start playing part of the game before the download completes.
 When purchasing a game like Killzone: Shadow Fall, you'll be asked which portion of the game should be prioritized, single or multiplayer, essentially letting you choose which part of the game you want to hop into first.